gpauloski/kfac-pytorch/README.md

 For a full list of training parameters, use `--help`, e.g. `python examples/torch_cifar10_resnet.py --help`.
 Package requirements for the examples are given in [examples/README.md](examples/README.md).

-**Note**: `torchrun` is only avaible in PyTorch 1.10.
+**Note**: These examples use the `torchrun` launcher which is only avaible in PyTorch 1.10 and later.
-Use `python -m torch.distributed.run` in Pytorch 1.9 and `python -m torch.distributed.launch` in Pytorch 1.8 or older.
+Use `python -m torch.distributed.run` in Pytorch 1.9 or `python -m torch.distributed.launch` in Pytorch 1.8 and older.

 #### Single Node, Multi-GPU
 ```